dsheiko/ng-backbone/README.md

-# NgBackbone 1.0 BETA
+# ngBackbone 1.0 RC1

 [![NPM](https://nodei.co/npm/ng-backbone.png)](https://nodei.co/npm/ng-backbone/)

 [![Build Status](https://travis-ci.org/dsheiko/ng-backbone.png)](https://travis-ci.org/dsheiko/ng-backbone)

-`NgBackbone` is a small extension of [Backbone.js](http://backbonejs.org/) that unlocks Angular-like programming experience
+`ngBackbone` is a small extension of [Backbone.js](http://backbonejs.org/) that unlocks Angular-like programming experience

 Well, I love old good Backbone for its simplicity and flexibility.
 However after working with such frameworks as Angular and React, I see that Backbone app requires much more code.
 Yet I don't want to ditch Backbone and deal with some 20K LOC framework codebase.
 I just want a minimal modular extension that will improve my programming experience and maintainability of my code.
-And that is how I came up with `NgBackbone`
+And that is how I came up with `ngBackbone`

 ## Motivation
-* Angular inspired live templates via [NgTemplate](https://github.com/dsheiko/ng-template)
+* Angular inspired live templates via [ngTemplate](https://github.com/dsheiko/ng-template)
 * Separation of declarative (@Component + template) and impreative programming
 * 2-way binding
 * Testable views
-* Control over nested views*
+* Control over nested views
 * Asynchronous form validators (e.g. server-side validation)
 * Debauncable form validators
 * Fluent TypeScript programming experience

 ## What does it do?

-`NgBackbone` extends the base with:
+`ngBackbone` extends the base with:
 * View module + @Component decorator that provide 1-way binding and control over nested views
 * FormView module that gives 2-way binding